 This is because it has picked them up from machines in the factory, perhaps used after a nutty cereal has been made.
 For this reason, it is crucial to check the labels on packaging which should tell you if they were made in a factory where potential allergens were also present.
 There are strict rules for manufacturers regarding food labelling.

 Dieticians are qualified health professionals.
 They can assess, diagnose and treat diet and nutrition problems.
 Nutritionists and therapists are voluntarily registered and anyone can use the title.
 For therapists in particular, this can mean unproven 'treatments' based on personal opinion and belief.

 If you have a food allergy or intolerance, after seeking medical advice, a dietician can be a useful person to see for further help and advice.
 You can be referred to an NHS dietician.
 The advice can be particularly useful for children with food allergies, as it is vital they maintain a balanced diet for growth and development.

 Antihistamines can be helpful where food allergies cause symptoms such as itchy rashes (urticaria).

 Adrenaline (epinephrine) may be prescribed in an injectable form (such as Emerade®, EpiPen® or Jext®) if a person has a history of anaphylaxis.
+These are known as autoinjectors, or pen injectors.
 It is important that this should be carried on your person at all times, and that you are trained in its use or how to give it to your child.